Make sure what you designed on screen is accurately reproduced, with our expert's guide to how to pro poster printing.

 Print files are BIG.
-One of the most common delays in a printing job is caused by work being sent back by the printer because the resolution was too low.
+One of the most common delays in a poster printing job is caused by work being sent back by the printer because the resolution was too low.
 Files destined for print should be set to 300dpi.
 DPI stands for Dots Per Inch.
 Simply put the more dots to make up the image the higher the resolution.
 More printed dots in an inch means higher quality reproduction.

 When resolutions are too low the end result can be a blurred and pixelated poster.
 In Photoshop you can set the dots per inch on creating a new document File>new and entering 300 in the Resolution box.

-04. Set the right size
+04. Set the right size for poster printing

-Popular print sizes are A2 (594mm x 420mm), A3 (420mm x 297mm) and A4 (297mm x 210mm).
+Popular poster printing sizes are A2 (594mm x 420mm), A3 (420mm x 297mm) and A4 (297mm x 210mm).
 Paper choice and weight can be discussed with your printer but 170gsm Silk or Gloss Art FSC or 150gsm are good choices.
 GSM stands for grams per square meter and determines how heavy the paper stock is,

 05. How to supply your files

 Supply your print files in the PDF format (print resolution at 300dpi) or tiffs with no compression at the same dpi.
-You can send jpegs if they’re high res enough and if you just want to print a poster of your pet pooch from your smart phone you can do this as well by sending a jpeg but be warned bit around the edges of the photo will be cut off and the colour will shift.
+You can send jpegs if they’re high res enough and if you just want a poster printing of your pet pooch from your smart phone you can do this as well by sending a jpeg but be warned bit around the edges of the photo will be cut off and the colour will shift.